This post may contain affiliate links. Please read my disclosure and privacy policy.

 “Thank you so, so much — I always had something missing when I made almond butter, thought it needed more oil, but no, it needed more patience — I had no idea it takes that much time, so this was wonderfully helpful.” -Dee

-- Optional flavorings (and what not to add).
-You can add salt or ground cinnamon for extra flavor, but I don’t recommend adding a wet ingredient, such as maple syrup, vanilla extract, or honey.
-Wet ingredients can cause the almond butter to seize (the texture will be ruined), and will make the nut butter spoil much faster.
+What to Avoid: Don’t add a wet ingredient, like maple syrup, vanilla extract, or honey.
+Wet ingredients can cause the almond butter to seize (ruining the texture) and make it spoil much faster.

 How to Make Almond Butter